-The AV-1 has a light meter that reads what your shutter speed will be, so you can change your aperture and ISO to expose your images how you would like them.
+The Canon AV-1 has a light meter that reads what your shutter speed will be, so you can change your aperture and ISO to expose your images how you would like them.
 This is referred to as aperture priority, as you only have to set your aperture to take a photograph.
 It is a great way to learn how aperture affects your images, and how shutter speed and aperture work together to correctly expose your images.

-If you have used cameras before and want a SLR to start your film journey or you are completely new to photography, this camera is a great option for you.
+If you have used cameras before and want a SLR to start your film journey or you are completely new to photography, the Canon AV-1 is a great option for you.

-The thing I like about the AV-1 is that you can set your ISO and aperture at the start of your roll and, unless you want to toggle with the camera's brain, you can leave these for your entire roll.
+The thing I like about the Canon AV-1 is that you can set your ISO and aperture at the start of your roll and, unless you want to toggle with the camera's brain, you can leave these for your entire roll.
 There is an option on the lens for automatic aperture, however the camera will always select the smallest aperture (f/22), so your shutter speed is likely to be quite slow.

 When you are busy and on the move it can be hard to set your camera settings quickly enough to capture an image.
-The Canon AV-1 erases this problem for you and means all you have to focus on is your manual focus.
+The Canon AV-1 takes all the pressure out of film photography and allows you to just focus on your composition and focus.

-The interface of the camera is really easy to use and has the feel of a traditional SLR without all the differents dials and settings.
-The AV-1 is a great way to connect with the practice of using analogue cameras and exploring analogue photography, which makes it an excellent choice for people new to film but are looking for something more substantial than a point and shoot.
+The interface of the Canon AV-1 is really easy to use and has the feel of a traditional SLR without all the different dials and settings.
+The Canon AV-1 is a great way to connect with the practice of using analogue cameras and exploring analogue photography, which makes it an excellent choice for people new to film but are looking for something more substantial than a point and shoot.